dbos-inc/dbos-demo-apps/e-commerce/README.md

 ### Database Configuration (Docker)

 If you're using the docker configuration script, simply run the `start_postgres_docker.sh` script.
-Before running the script, you must set the `PG_PASSWORD` environment variable to the superuser password that will be used.
+Before running the script, you must set the `PGPASSWORD` environment variable to the superuser password that will be used.
 This script will run a PostgreSQL 16.0 database container, create the shop and payment databases and configure the appropriate schemas.

 ### Database Configuration (local)

 If you're using your own PostgreSQL database, you need to configure the hostname, port, username and password for each of the backend packages.
-Each backend package needs it's own database, but they can be on the same PostgreSQL server.
+Each backend package needs its own database, but they can be on the same PostgreSQL server.
 There is an `operon-config.yaml` file in each of the backend package directories.
 These config files must be updated to the appropriate settings for your PostgreSQL server.